Should Scrum Teams Include a Stretch Goal In Their Sprints?

-- Anecdotal experience with this sort of thing is simple: quality suffers or confirm able suffers.
-We once worked with three other people on a mission critical project to help two banks with their combination.
+- Anecdotal experience with this sort of thing is simple: quality suffers or confirmable suffers.
+We once worked with three other people on a mission-critical project to help two banks with their combination.
 There was a regulatory deadline for completing the combination of the two existing systems for things like trading, etc. Fixed-scope-fixed-date.
-Coffee and sleepless nights were our solution since we tried not to sacrifice quality.
+Coffee and sleepless nights were our solutions since we tried not to sacrifice quality.
 We actually ended up working in my home for the last few 24-hour stretches so that we would have entry to a shower.
-Do it to say, there’s no way we could have support that pace.
+Do it to say, there’s no way we could have the support that pace.
 It’s anti-Agile.

 - A quick search for opinions and ideas about stretch goals makes it very clear that there is no commonly agreed “correct” answer.
 However, from an Agile view stretch goals assigned by outsiders are clearly against the principles of the Agile Manifesto.